YOUR DONATION MATTERS

 Providing an open and nurturing

-environment where the community
+an environment where the community

 comes together to empower and celebrate